GoogleCloudPlatform/genai-for-marketing/infra/README.md

 ```
 In a fresh project, you'll be asked to create an Artifact Registry Docker repoitory.
 Enter `Y` to confirm.

+### Frontend Deployment

+TODO: explain this better, need more complete instructions.

-Then to deploy the frontent you need to execute from the `/infra` folder:
+Then to deploy the frontend you need to execute from the `/infra` folder:
 ```
 sh scripts/frontend_deployment.sh --project $(gcloud config get project)
 ```